LemmyNet/lemmy-ansible/README.md

    `interpreter_python=/usr/bin/python3`

+[^1]: For RHEL distributions please replace `lemmy.yml` with `lemmy-almalinux.yml`
-[^1]: To create an ssh key pair with your host environment, you can follow the [instructions here](https://www.ssh.com/academy/ssh/keygen#copying-the-public-key-to-the-server), and then copy the key to your host server.
+[^2]: To create an ssh key pair with your host environment, you can follow the [instructions here](https://www.ssh.com/academy/ssh/keygen#copying-the-public-key-to-the-server), and then copy the key to your host server.

 ## Upgrading